giuliodondi/kOS-ShuttleEntrySim/README.md

 You need to wait until your next orbit trajectory passes reasonably close to the landing site using surface-relative prediction.
 Use Principia or Trajectories to see that.
 The distance between the trajectory and the landing site at the point where they are closest is your _crossrange error_, which you can't really measure in flight.
-It's not a stupid idea to eyeball it using Google Earth in a separate window.
-If you keep it below 700 km the entry guidance should be able to bring you home.
-Make sure not to have more than about 4 tons or 180 m/s deltaV worth of OMS propellant before the deorbit burn.
+My fork of Space Shuttle system affords a maximum crossrange of about 1500km, which is close to what the real Space Shuttle could achieve.

+Plan your RCS usage, you will need some 70-80 m/s of deltaV for the deorbit burn, so you should save 150-200 m/s for deorbit and reentry.

 One orbit before your desired landing pass, create a manoeuvre node and adjust it so your periapsis is about 20km high and about 1000km after the landing site.
 The program will still display deorbit predictions even if there is no manoeuvre node, as long as your current trajectory brings you deep into the atmosphere.